 - 12.2 Where more than one household from the Cambridge Road Estate bids for the same property, the length of time residing at the original Cambridge Road Estate property will determine priority.
-(The terms of the Housing Allocations policy shall continue to apply, in line with the requirement to have a Local Lettings policy under Section 166A (6) (b) of the Housing Act 1996). - 12.3 The Council will work with all tenants individually to understand their needs and will work with tenants to meet those needs where possible.
-If a tenant has not been successful in bidding for a new property within the fixed period set and vacant possession of the property is required, the Council will make one direct offer of a suitable home.
-Where the Council and the tenant agree this offer does not meet their needs, another offer will be made.
-The terms of the Housing Allocations policy shall continue to apply in line with the requirement to have a Local Lettings policy under s166A(6)(b) of the Housing Act 1996. - 12.4 In cases where applicants cannot manage the bidding system they are placed on an auto-bid system, bidding for them based on their housing needs and their areas of preference.
+(The terms of the Housing Allocations policy shall continue to apply, in line with the requirement to have a Local Lettings policy under Section 166A (6) (b) of the Housing Act 1996). - 12.3 If a tenant has not been successful in bidding for a new property within the fixed period set and vacant possession of the property is required, the Council will make

-12.5 The Council will offer tenants moving permanently to a Council property a secure tenancy under Part IV of the Housing Act 1985
+- one direct offer of a suitable home.
+In exceptional circumstances, where possible, the bidding period may be extended. - 12.4 In cases where applicants cannot manage the bidding system they are placed on an auto-bid system, bidding for them based on their housing needs and their areas of preference. - 12.5 The Council will offer tenants moving permanently to another Council property the same rights and tenancy type as they had in their Cambridge Road Estate property, so that secure tenants will be able to continue as secure tenants of the Council, if that is their preference.